Services provided

 Food or chemical related “unmasking” of symptoms

-LDA is highly efficacious to treat food intolerances.
+LDA is highly efficacious in treating food intolerances.
 When a patient is reactive to foods, the symptoms often get masked by the continued consumption of that food.
-If the person stops consuming that food before acquiring tolerance to it, the person will go through a period of increased sensitivity.
+If the person stops consuming that food, slowly a state of tolerance will ensue.
+When tolerance finally develops, the person will be able to consume the food without ill-effects.
+Before acquiring tolerance to the eliminated food, the person will go through a period of increased sensitivity.
 If during the time of increased sensitivity, that food is consumed, it will again trigger symptoms.
+During treatment with LDA a similar problem can develop, mainly for foods and for chemical smells.
+In this case, exposure to a food or chemical that previously was tolerated (symptoms were actually “masked”) now triggers symptoms.
+While this is a rare occurrence, it can certainly happen.

 The management can be complicated and requires eating a very small amount of many different foods, and to continue with the treatment.